arrenree/KDB/README.md

 i	|3
 k	|6

-* when you join dictionaries, the d2 will override anything existing keys in d1 (p, o)
+* when you simply JOIN dictionaries, the d2 will override anything existing keys in d1 (p, o)
-* acts like an upsert
+* acts like an UPSERT

 ```q
 d1,'d2